cloudquery/cloudquery/website/pages/docs/billing-and-usage/overview.md

 ## How CloudQuery Pricing Works

 The basic pricing model is usage-based: You get billed per synced row.
-We charge when a record is pulled from a source, whether a record has changed or not
+We charge when a record is pulled from a source, whether a record has changed or not.

 If you sync from a single source to multiple destinations, you get charged only once for the rows synced.